tjira/acorn/README.md

 zig build --release=fast --summary all
 ```

 This will compile the project and create a binary file named `acorn` in the `zig-out/arch-os` folder, where `arch` is the architecture of your system and `os` is the operating system you are using.
+If you don't know your CPU architecture, you probably want the `x86_64` binary.
 You can also perform tests on the project by running the following command.

 ```bash
 zig build --release=fast --summary all test